elianmanzueta/elian_repo/README.md

 Elian Manzueta
 June 5, 2022

-I'm working on creating a cisco switch configuration tool written in Python with the modules Tkinter and Netmiko.
-As of right now, I've implemented basic L2 switch configuration and will be working on allowing the user to switch between L2/L3 switch configuration in the future.
+I created a Cisco switch configuration tool in Python using the modules Tkiner and Netmiko.
+This script supports both L2 and L3 switch configuration, allowing the user to specify their desired VLANs, port modes, and IP addresses.
+This script works with Layer 3 Cisco switches running Cisco IOS.
+For my testing environment, I used edge-sw01 in the Cisco Modeling Labs sandbox.

 ## GUI
 ![](Blank.png)